Rhubarb And Apple Crumble

 When is rhubarb in season?

-Regular rhubarb is in season from late April until the end of June whereas forced rhubarb is in season from late December until March.
+In the UK, regular rhubarb is in season from late April until the end of June whereas forced rhubarb is in season from late December until March.

 Can rhubarb & apple crumble be made in advance?